BookStackApp/website/content/blog/beta-release-v0-31-0.md

 ### Iframe & Cookie Security Updates

-Over the last 6 months some of the mainstream browsers has added addition protections for cookies restricting the default usage within a third-part context.
+Over the last 6 months some of the mainstream browsers have added additional protections for cookies, restricting the default usage within a third-party context.
 For BookStack, this meant that access through an iframe may not fully work due to cookies being blocked.

 In v0.31, we've added additional controls to prevent usage within an iframe.
 [CSP frame-ancestors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors) headers will now be set, and used by modern browsers, to ensure it will only load within an iframe